ARMmbed/mbed-os-example-ble/README.md

 	<span> **Important:** if an ST shield is used with the K64F board, an hardware is patch required.
 Check out https://developer.mbed.org/teams/ST/code/X_NUCLEO_IDB0XA1/ for more information.</span>

-The following board is currently not supported by non-deprecated examples as it doesn't yet support the Cordio stack:
+The following board is currently not supported as it doesn't yet support the Cordio stack:
 	* NRF51_DK

 ### Using ST Nucleo shield on other targets